 - The order in which you place the transforms usually makes a difference.
 For instance, you can do page range operations on text data before you convert to PDF but not after

-The RPM actions portal shows examples of chaining several transforms together, running some actions, then copying to another queue for more processing.
+The RPM actions portal shows examples of chaining several transforms together, running some actions, and then copying to another queue for more processing.
 We added the "copy to queue" action for just such an event.

 Let's consider two common requests: first, print to multiple printers; and second, print, email a PDF, and archive a PDF.